younesszs/O2O/README.md

 To use O2O, make sure the following Python libraries are installed:

-- pip install numpy pandas matplotlib stan nest_asyncio.
+- pip install numpy pandas matplotlib pystan nest_asyncio.

 - The package was developed and tested with Python 3.9.5.